Academic honesty & Digital citizenship

 - Subscribers must include the footer of our original document in any new or modified document they create based on our work.
 This ensures that EduChange continues to receive attribution as the creator of this work, which represents an investment of over eighteen years of time, expertise, money and effort on the part of many dedicated individuals.
 Subscribers agree to give attribution if any modifications are created;

-- Subscribers can share modified versions or other work product based on this program within your school community; teachers or students may post select work products, but not entire portfolios, labs or multiple documents, on publicly-available or conference websites for the purposes of presentation or authentic academic sharing;
+- Subscribers can share modified versions or other work product based on this program within your school community; teachers or students may post select work products on publicly-available or conference websites for the purposes of presentation or authentic academic sharing;

-- Subscribers cannot distribute any modified versions of entire portfolios, labs or multiple documents to individuals or organizations that do not subscribe to the program.
-Please ask any questions about sharing as they arise via email@example.com.,
+- Subscribers cannot share any modified versions of entire portfolios, labs or multiple documents to individuals or organizations that do not subscribe to the program.
+Please ask any questions about sharing as they arise, via firstname.lastname@example.org

 Other educational organizations have raised awareness of the issue of academic honesty.
 The International Baccalaureate (IB) discusses the issue in light of required student research projects and assessments.
 Rutgers University and The International Center for Academic Integrity provide resources online.
 Schools also use the L.A.R.K. framework, reminding members of their academic community to act in ways that are “legal, appropriate, responsible and kind.”